openfaas/openfaas.github.io/_posts/2022-05-11-limits-and-backpressure.md

 When applied to computer science, back pressure says that at some point we may have saturated the system or the network.

-There's three strategies we could apply:
+There are three strategies we could apply:

 * Stop producing or slow the producing of load on the system
 * Cache, save, or buffer requests